Abarim Publications' online Biblical Hebrew Dictionary

 Then there's the assumed root שמר (shmr II) of the masculine noun שמר (shemer), which occurs only in the plural where it means dregs, or sedimentary residue (Psalm 75:8), or old and aged wine (Isaiah 25:6), a country at ease (Jeremiah 48:11), or stagnant hearts of men (Zephaniah 1:12).
 Linguist insist that that these two roots are separate (their proposed relationship obscure even, decrees BDB Theological Dictionary) but to a Hebrew audience, the link between standing a stint of night watch and wine that stands sedimenting may not have been all that recondite.

 And then there's the assumed root שמר (shmr III), from whence comes the noun שמיר (shamir), denoting some kind of wild and unpleasant vegetation (usually translated with thorns).
-The prophet Isaiah uses the word frequently to tell what will happen to a wasted and abandoned land (5:6, 7:23, 27:4).
-Again, the meaning of this root doesn't seem to be very far removed from the previous two.
-A bit of a challenge arises in the usages of this noun in Ezekiel 3:9 - "like emery harder than flint I have made your forehead" - and Zechariah 7:12 - "and they made their hearts like flint," but much of that challenge is met by the above referenced text of Zephaniah 1:12.
+The prophet Isaiah uses the word frequently to tell what will happen to a wasted and abandoned land (Isaiah 5:6, 7:23, 27:4), which suggests that our word describes not so much a lonely briar or single thorn but rather a vast hedge that makes the land impossible to enter or traverse.
+That this word essentially describes being impenetrable is shown by its use in Ezekiel 3:9 - "... like emery harder than shamir I have made your forehead" - and Zechariah 7:12 - "... they made their hearts like shamir."